Rotten Tomatoes ruined the summer 2017 boxoffice.

 My upcoming horror film, Death House, will open on just over 100 screens in January 2018.
 It will have to fight for viewers and fight even harder for expansion to more screens and markets.
 This is a time when Rob Zombie and Eli Roth have to fight for 500 screens.
 40 years ago dozens of films a year were made and even more distributed in a single year.
 Now a studio is lucky to make 10 pictures a year and the number of independent and smaller films has dwindled down to a handful if we are lucky.

 Christmas and summer screens are dominated by giant studio franchises and tent pole films.
 Remakes and reboots further close the spigot.
 As a result, audiences have been dazzled by CGI-laden, green screen, over the top designer product that is all style over substance.
 With the advent of streaming technology, smaller pictures heavier on story and nuanced performances have found homes on the small screen and mobile platforms.
-Television has a renaissance in high quality drama and horror.
+Television has a renaissance in high-quality drama and horror.
 Better horror is being produced for the small screen than the theaters.

 What does it all mean?
 Can a website that compiles dozens of “critical reviews” into a single score have a real effect on a film’s performance?
 A better question to ask: is there any film that has been financially crippled by scathing critical reviews?
 I can’t think of one?
 Don’t hand me Heaven’s Gate or even Halloween III as their failures are attributed to a number of things, with bad reviews at the very end of the list.
 Some have offered Popeye, but the reviews were mixed not overwhelmingly negative and the film was NOT a financial failure.

 The critically reviled Jaws 3D was making good money when it was pulled from its theatrical run at the end of the1983 summer season.
-The Transformers franchise overcame almost uniform bad reviews and Batman vs. Superman was almost bullet proof to fan and critical hatred.
+The Transformers franchise overcame almost uniformly bad reviews and Batman vs. Superman was almost bullet proof to fan and critical hatred.
 Even Jaws the Revenge, widely regarded as the worst motion picture ever made, turned a profit and there was no intention to aim high with that one.

 “That was 30 years ago!
 The Internet changed everything!”
 Let’s get a little more current and see if that argument holds water.
 I am not taking into account the dubious data that Rotten Tomatoes is owned by Fandango, Universal and until recently Warner Brothers.
 Each insists RT operates independently.
 However, the studios cry foul over the fact that national and local coverage incorporates “The Tomatometer” into their broadcasts and individual reviews.
 Rotten Tomatoes is omnipresent, ubiquitous and therefore has a monopoly over critical reviews.